 Some of my favorite authors are Mary E. Pearson, Leigh Bardugo, Marissa Meyer, and of course Suzanne Collins and JK Rowling.

-The only hard no I have is probably sex scenes, and even then, if you tell me a book has one or two and you’re okay with me skipping over them, I will still read the rest of the book.
+The only hard no I have is probably rape and/or sex scenes, and even then, if you tell me a book has one or two and you’re okay with me skimming over them, I will still read the rest of the book.

 My adult projects tend to dance around topics about pregnancy and infertility – as a labor and delivery nurse I enjoy those topics, and I feel like infertility and pregnancy loss are real issues that are rarely addressed in fiction.
 But I add in crazy diseases and artificial wombs and things to spice it up and keep it from feeling too real.

 I have a MG fantasy idea I’m going to experiment with for NaNo and I have other YA/A fantasy ideas that I keep meaning to work on but the SF stuff tends to draw me in first.
 So they will remain on the back burner until I have SF writer’s block.